GEM-benchmark/GEM-metrics/tests/README.md

-- You can override any of the functions in the base test classes (`TestReferenceLessMetric`) and add new, metric specific cases.
+- You can override any of the functions in the base test classes (`TestReferenceLessMetric`) and add any number of new, metric-specific cases.
 - `TestReferenceLessMetric` currently contains no standardized test cases, but we still recommend using it for consistency.

 Todo